CirroBuild/FrostiDocs/docs/get-started/provision.md

 ---
-title: Deploying Azure Resources with Frosti
+title: Deploy Azure Resources with Frosti
 sidebar_label: Provision
 description:
   This document describes how to deploy resources to Azure using the Frosti developer platform.
 ---

-TBD Talk about provisioning to Azure
+See Develop section for an easy example on getting started with Frosti.

 ## Prerequisites